iifl-logo

 3. Key Audit Matters

 Key audit matters are those matters that, in our professional judgment, were of most significant in our audit of the standalone financial statements of the current period.
 These matters were addressed in the context of our audit of the standalone financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+We have to identify the matters depending on the facts and circumstances of the entity.
+Based on the audit performed there are no key audit matters to communicate as there are no significant audit judgements relating to areas in the Standalone Financial Statements that involved significant management judgement including accounting estimates that have been identified as having high estimation and uncertainty.

-4. Information Other than the Financial Statements and Auditor’s Report Thereon
+4. Information Other than the Financial Statements and Auditors Report thereon

 In connection with our audit of the standalone financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the standalone financial statements or our knowledge obtained during the course of our audit or otherwise appears to be materially misstated.

-If, based on the work we have performed, on the other information obtained prior to the date of this auditor’s report we conclude that there is a material misstatement of this other information, we are required to report that fact.
+If, based on the work we have performed, on the other information obtained prior to the date of this auditors report we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.

-5. Management’s Responsibilities for the Standalone Financial Statements
+5. Managements Responsibilities for the Standalone Financial Statements

-The Company’s Board of Directors is responsible for the matters stated in section 134(5) of the
+The Companys Board of Directors is responsible for the matters stated in section 134(5) of the

 Act with respect to the preparation of these standalone financial statements that give a true and fair view of the financial position, financial performance, including other comprehensive income, changes in equity and cash flows of the Company in accordance with the Ind AS and other accounting principles generally accepted in India.
 This responsibility also includes maintenance of adequate accounting records in accordance with the provisions of the Act for safeguarding the assets of the Company and for preventing and detecting frauds and other irregularities; selection and application of appropriate accounting policies; making judgments and estimates that are reasonable and prudent; and design, implementation and maintenance of adequate internal financial controls, that were operating effectively for ensuring the accuracy and completeness of the accounting records, relevant to the preparation and presentation of the standalone financial statements that give a true and fair view and are free from material misstatement, whether due to fraud or error.